Video: DeAnna Price breaks multiple records in hammer throw final

 Of Price’s six attempts in the women’s hammer final, five would have been good enough for first place.
 (The outlier – her fourth throw – was a foul.)

-On her first throw of the day, she improved her own Olympic Trials record (77.82 meters).
+On her first throw of the final, she improved her own Olympic Trials record (77.82 meters).

 She broke her own American record on her third attempt (79.98 meters), and then broke it again on her fifth throw (80.31).